xorbitsai/inference/README.md

 hardware, including GPUs and CPUs, to accelerate your model inference tasks.

-⚙️ **Flexible API and Interfaces**: Offer multiple interfaces for interacting with your models, supporting RPC, RESTful API(compatible with OpenAI API), CLI and WebUI for seamless management and monitoring.
+⚙️ **Flexible API and Interfaces**: Offer multiple interfaces for interacting with your models, supporting OpenAI compatible RESTful API (including Function Calling API), RPC, CLI and WebUI for seamless model management and interaction.

 🌐 **Distributed Deployment**: Excel in distributed deployment scenarios, allowing the seamless distribution of model inference across multiple devices or machines.